Ned Yost: Coaching career

 After a brief stint managing in the minors, Yost joined the Atlanta Braves organization.
 He was the Braves' bullpen coach from 1991 to 1998 and earned a ring as a part of the 1995 World Series championship team that defeated the Cleveland Indians in six games.
-He also was part of the 1991, 1992, 1996, and 1999 National pennant winning teams that lost each of those series to the Minnesota Twins (1991), the Toronto Blue Jays (1992), and the New York Yankees (1996, 1999) respectively.
+He also was part of the 1991, 1992, 1996, and 1999 National League pennant-winning teams that lost the World Series to the Minnesota Twins (1991), the Toronto Blue Jays (1992), and the New York Yankees (1996, 1999) respectively.
 In 1999 Yost became the Braves' third base coach, a position he maintained until the end of the 2002 season.

+On February 11, 2025, the Kansas City Royals hired Yost to serve as a senior advisor to general manager J. J. Picollo.

 Managing career

 Milwaukee Brewers

 On October 29, 2002, Yost was named the Brewers manager, succeeding Jerry Royster.
 National League manager Tony La Russa named Yost to be part of his coaching staff for the 2005 MLB All-Star Game.

 Yost's tenure oversaw a revitalization of the Brewers franchise, leading them from losing records to championship contender.
 However, his teams were plagued by inconsistency, most notably squandering a large lead in the division during the 2007 season and a significant advantage in the wild card race in 2008.
 Yost finished seventh in voting for Manager of the Year in 2007.
 While he wore No. 5 on his jersey as a player with the Brewers, as a manager, he wore No. 3 on his jersey as a tribute to his close friend, deceased NASCAR racer and baseball fan Dale Earnhardt.

 Yost's managing came under fire late in 2007.
 During the season, the Brewers held an 8 1/2 game division lead over the Cubs by June 23 but failed to hold on to the advantage, finishing two games behind the Cubs.
 Yost's bullpen management, lineup strategies, and bench management were blamed.
 He also was thrown out of three games in the last week of the season.
-However, general Manager Doug Melvin announced Yost's return for the 2008 season.
+However, general manager Doug Melvin announced Yost's return for the 2008 season.

-He was fired as manager on September 15, 2008, with 12 games remaining in the regular season.
-The Brewers were still in the playoff race, but had lost 11 of their last 14 games.
+He was fired as manager on September 15, 2008, with twelve games remaining in the regular season.
+The Brewers were still in the playoff race, but had lost eleven of their last fourteen games.
 Yost finished his Brewers career with a 457–502 record.
 Third-base coach Dale Sveum was named his interim replacement and served until the end of the season, leading the Brewers to clinch the wild card spot on the last day of the season for their first trip to the postseason since 1982 when they made it to the World Series.
-They were eliminated by the Phillies, the eventual World Series champions, in the 2008 National League Division Series, 3 games to 1.
+They were eliminated by the Phillies, the eventual World Series champions, in the 2008 National League Division Series in four games.

 Following the 2009 season, Yost was a candidate to be the next manager of the Houston Astros, however the position was filled by Brad Mills.